 Featuring the same cast as the brand’s first offering – in which American artist Anne Collier asks us to reimagine our relationship to imagery by reappropriating the Oliver Hadlee Pearch-lensed campaign photography – the house re-explores its new collection through the lens of American artist Jordan Wolfson.

-Wolfson is known for his use of otherworldly animatronics, VR and and digital animation and the resulting campaign becomes a space where fashion, art and image theory converge and playfully explores themes of identity, image-making and the nature of self-expression itself.
+Wolfson is known for his use of otherworldly animatronics, VR and digital animation and the resulting campaign becomes a space where fashion, art and image theory converge and playfully explores themes of identity, image-making and the nature of self-expression itself.

 Wolfson’s work aims to examine what Prada can be, how it can be perceived and is a comment on the construct of identity and being for us all.
 Full of surrealist animal imagery and bold colour blocking and entitled “I, I, I, I am…Prada” features John Glacier, Nicholas Hoult, Damson Idris, Carey Mulligan and Hunter Schafer standing before the camera in a white-walled room uttering like a mantra the campaign’s title, except for that last word, perhaps asking the viewer to ponder the statement.
 Something that Prada says makes the phrase “both a declaration and proposition, left tantalisingly incomplete.”